Qiskit/documentation/README.md

       - qiskit-addon-sqd: https://github.com/Qiskit/qiskit-addon-sqd/actions/workflows/docs.yml
       - qiskit-addon-cutting: https://github.com/Qiskit/qiskit-addon-cutting/actions/workflows/docs.yml
       - qiskit-addon-utils: https://github.com/Qiskit/qiskit-addon-utils/actions/workflows/docs.yml
    2. Find the run for the release by looking at the middle column with the blue text; look for the version number, like `0.45.2`.
+For the `rc1` release, look for `main` in blue text and a run description like "Prepare 2.3.0rc1".
-   3. Click the CI run in the left column to open it up.
+   3. Click the CI run name.
 (Not the middle column with the blue link!)
-   4. In the left navbar, it should show you on the "Summary" page with the house.
+   4. In the left navbar, it should show as selected the "Summary" page with the house.
    5. Scroll down to "Artifacts" and look for the artifact related to documentation, such as `html_docs`.
    6. Download the artifact by clicking on its name.
 4. On some operating systems, the downloaded zip file will be auto-expanded rather than staying a zip file.
 If this happens, compress it back to a zip file.
 On macOS, secondary-click on the folder in Finder and use the "Compress" option.
-5. Rename the downloaded zip file with its version number minor-version number.
-For example, rename `html_docs.zip` to `0.45.zip` for the release `v0.45.2`.
+5. Rename the downloaded zip file with its minor-version number.
+For example, for the release `0.45.2`, rename `html_docs.zip` to `0.45.zip`.
+For release candidates (rc), use a value like `2.3-rc.zip`.
 6. Upload the renamed zip file to https://ibm.ent.box.com/folder/246867452622.
-If this is a patch release, this step will overwrite the prior file; if it's a new minor version, it will be a new file.
+If this is a patch release, this step will overwrite the prior file; if it's the `rc1` release or a new minor version like `2.3.0`, it will be a new file.

-> [!WARNING]
-> Qiskit SDK is special.
-While there is only one Box artifact, you need to run `npm run gen-api` with both `-p qiskit` and `-p qiskit-c`.
-For example, to generate v2.3.1 docs, you would run `npm run gen-api -- -p qiskit -v 2.3.1` and `npm run gen-api -- -p qiskit-c -v 2.3.1`.

 ### Final steps for patch releases

+Examples of when to use this process:

+* The latest docs are `2.3.0`, and `2.3.1` was released
+* An earlier historical release has an update, like `2.3.2` to `2.3.3`
-For example, if the current docs were for `0.45.0`, and `0.45.1` was just released.
+* For Qiskit SDK, the dev docs are `2.3.1rc1`, and `2.3.1.rc2` was released

+Steps:

+1. Run the script:
+  - For release candidates (rc), run `npm run gen-api -- -p <pkg-name> -v <version> --dev`, e.g., `npm run gen-api -- -p qiskit -v 2.3.0rc2 --dev`.
+  - For historical releases, run `npm run gen-api -- -p <pkg-name> -v <version> --historical`, e.g., `npm run gen-api -- -p qiskit -v 2.3.2 --historical`.
-1. Run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.1`.
+  - For the latest release, run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g., `npm run gen-api -- -p qiskit -v 2.3.2`.
-   - If the patch release is for a minor version before the latest one, add `--historical` to the command.
-For example, if the latest docs are v1.3.0, but you're generating docs for v1.2.5.
-   - If the patch release is for the dev release, add `--dev` to the command.
-For example, if you are replacing `1.2.0rc1` with `1.2.0rc2`.
+2. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
-2. Save the commit and open a pull request.
+3. Save the commit and open a pull request.
 Look for any weirdness in the diff, such as if files are unexpectedly deleted.

+### Final steps for the rc1 release

+1. In Box, share the recently uploaded zip file:
+   1. Click the `Copy shared link` button.
+   2. Select `People with the link` and go to `Link Settings`.
+   3. Under `Link Expiration`, select `Disable Shared Link on` and set an expiration date of ~10 years into the future.
+(There _must_ be an expiration date.)
+   4. Copy the direct link at the end of the `Shared Link Settings` tab.
+Do not use the link from the prior screen.
+2. Save the Box link.
+   1. Open `scripts/config/api-html-artifacts.json` and find the `dev` entry for the package, like `qiskit`.
+   2. Replace the `dev` link with the Box link, rather than the GitHub link.
+   2. Save a commit with the message "Set up Box link".
+3. Run `npm run gen-api -- -p <pkg-name> -v <version> --dev`, e.g., `npm run gen-api -- -p qiskit -v 2.3.0rc1 --dev`.
+4. If it's Qiskit SDK, repeat the above command, but use `-p qiskit-c` instead of `-p qiskit`.
+5. Save the commit and open a pull request.
+Look for any weirdness in the diff, such as if files are unexpectedly deleted.

 ### Final steps for a new minor version

 For example, if the latest docs were for `0.2.1`, but `0.3.0` was just released.

-1. In Box, share the recently uploaded file:
+1. In Box, share the recently uploaded zip file:
    1. Click the `Copy shared link` button.
    2. Select `People with the link` and go to `Link Settings`.
    3. Under `Link Expiration`, select `Disable Shared Link on` and set an expiration date of ~10 years into the future.
 (There _must_ be an expiration date.)